zoyaahmad18/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-Breast Cancer Classification with Neural Network
+Breast Cancer Classification with Neural Network with Tensorflow and Keras in Python